What is Thiola EC and how is it used?

 The recommended initial dosage in adult patients is 800 mg/day.
 In clinical studies, the average dosage was about 1,000 mg/day.

 The recommended initial dosage in pediatric patients weighing 20 kg and greater is 15 mg/kg/day.
-Avoid dosages greater than 50 mg/kg per day in pediatric patients [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].
+Avoid dosages greater than 50 mg/kg per day in pediatric patients [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Consider starting THIOLA EC at a lower dosage in patients with history of severe toxicity to d-penicillamine.